Dunit05/Programming-Workshops-I-CSCI-1060U-Lecture-Notes/README.md

 ### Format Specifiers

-%d or %i Either can represent an integer
+- %d or %i Either can represent an integer
-%c A character
+- %c A character
-%f A floating point number
+- %f A floating point number
-%e A large floating point number in scientific notation
+- %e A large floating point number in scientific notation
-%% This prints an actual percent sign, in case you need one
+- %% This prints an actual percent sign, in case you need one

 ### Key Table

-std::cout << "Hello World!" << std::endl; // prints Hello World!
+- std::cout << "Hello World!" << std::endl; // prints Hello World!
-is the same as
-printf("Hello World!\n"); // prints Hello World!
+- printf("Hello World!\n"); // prints Hello World!

 ## Folder Structure